Ireland Road

 Accommodations

-The trip has three unique accommodations: two nights in Ballina at the Ice House, one night on Achill Island at the Achill Cliff House Hotel, and three nights outside Westport at the Killary Lodge.
+The trip has two unique accommodations: two nights in Ballina at the Ice House, and four nights outside Westport at the Killary Lodge.

 Each accommodation has a distinct flavor and personality.
 The Ice House has been voted Ireland’s number-one spa multiple times, and upon arrival, you will see why.
-Ballina is also where Rachel, our lead Irish guide, calls home.
-Achill Cliff House Hotel sits along the sea in beautiful Keel, and the views will not disappoint.
-Our final three nights are spent at Killary Lodge, an incredible property that sites on Ireland’s only Fjord.
+Our final four nights are spent at Killary Lodge, an incredible property that sits on Ireland’s only Fjord.
 The lodge has a similar feel to the houses on our close-to-home trips (if you’ve ever experienced one).
 We are in for a real treat here.

 ITINERARIES